Understanding The Physical Symptoms Of An Anxiety Attack

 Below are descriptions of the three most common anxiety disorders that can cause anxiety attacks: generalized anxiety disorder, separation anxiety disorder, and panic disorder.
 In addition to these conditions, several other anxiety disorders can be diagnosed, including agoraphobia, social anxiety disorder, selective mutism, and specific phobias that cause extreme fear of a particular object or situation.

-- Generalized anxiety disorder.
-Marked by excessive apprehension and nervousness, generalized anxiety disorder can significantly impact an individual’s professional life, relationships, and well-being.
-According to the National Alliance on Mental Illness, an individual with generalized anxiety disorder can “become exhausted by worry and experience headaches, tension or nausea.”
+Marked by excessive apprehension and nervousness, generalized anxiety disorder (GAD) can significantly impact an individual’s professional life, relationships, and well-being.
+According to the National Alliance on Mental Illness (NAMI), an individual with generalized anxiety disorder can “become exhausted by worry and experience headaches, tension or nausea.”

-- Separation anxiety disorder.
-Characterized by the fear of being parted from an attachment figure, separation anxiety disorder often impacts young children, though it can also occur in adolescents and adults.
+Characterized by the fear of being parted from an attachment figure, separation anxiety disorder often impacts young children, though symptoms can also occur in adolescents and adults.
 Separation anxiety can cause an individual to avoid leaving home and worry about the safety of the attachment figure.

 Symptoms of an anxiety attack

 Everyone can experience anxiety differently, and the symptoms of an attack will often depend on the type of anxiety an individual experiences.
 For example, someone with social anxiety may feel intense self-consciousness that causes them to blush, sweat, and tremble during an anxiety attack.
-However, there are several symptoms that tend to be common with anxiety or panic attacks.
+However, there are several symptoms that tend to be common with anxiety or panic attacks, including the following.

-The first thing many people report when having a panic attack is usually an overwhelming sense of panic and fear.
+The first symptom people may report when having a panic attack is an overwhelming sense of panic and fear.
 Physical symptoms may or may not follow.
 Anxiety attacks can be somewhat different for everyone, but you may experience a fear of losing control and a sense of impending doom or danger.
 An irrational fear or traumatic event can bring on a panic attack, or it can be completely random.

 Chest pains and heart palpitations